 Think about all the dust that collects in your room.
 Every time you sit on a dusty chair or mattress, or walk on a dusty carpet, "those allergens can get airborne and then they'll get mixed by the fan," says Dr. McKeon.
 The same goes for dust that's sitting on hard surfaces like tables and dressers.

 Clean surfaces aren't the only thing to consider.
 You'll also want to consider how much dust has collected on your fan.
 "Because [ceiling fans] are, well, on the ceiling, they're quite inaccessible.
 It's out of sight, out of mind—people often forget to clean the top of them," says Dr. McKeon.
 "So over time, dust mite allergens and other household allergens can build up on top of the ceiling fan blades.
 And then when you turn it on, that dust then get distributed."

 Dr. McKeon says the best way to clean them is with a damp cloth, like the Guardsman Dusting Cloth ($13), which is certified asthma and allergy friendly by Allergy Standards.
 If you use a dry cloth or a feather duster, you're likely just move the elements onto your pillow, onto your bed, or whatever is beneath the fan, he says.

-There isn't any research to suggest that ceiling fans move dust around in the air any more than standing fans.
+There isn't any research to suggest that ceiling fans move dust around in the air any more than standing fans, regardless of which direction your ceiling fan is rotating.
 While it's easier for ceiling fans to collect dust (ahem, gravity), you should also make sure you're also regularly dusting standing fans.